yiGmMk/gemini-cli-tips/README.md

 gemini> Create a React recipe management app using SQLite
 ```

-You can then watch as Gemini CLI creates files, installs dependencies, runs tests, etc., to fulfill your request[\[9\]](https://genmind.ch/posts/Howto-Supercharge-Your-Terminal-with-Gemini-CLI/#:~:text=to%20enter%20the%20interactive%20REPL,language%20prompts%20like)[\[10\]](https://genmind.ch/posts/Howto-Supercharge-Your-Terminal-with-Gemini-CLI/#:~:text=and%20watch%20it%20create%20files%2C,and%20show%20you%20the%20results).
+You can then watch as Gemini CLI creates files, installs dependencies, runs tests, etc., to fulfill your request.
 If you prefer a one-shot invocation (non-interactive), use the \-p flag with a prompt, for example:

 ```bash
 gemini -p "Summarize the main points of the attached file. @./report.txt"